 Immunotherapy for Melanoma

-Many types of investigational immunotherapy are being offered at SCCA to select patients with melanoma.
-They include cancer vaccines, T-lymphocyte therapies and other types of immune-stimulating drugs related to interferon and interleukin.
+Many types of investigational immunotherapies are being offered at SCCA to patients with melanoma.
+They include drugs that block PD-L1 or PD-1 and tumor-infiltrating lymphocyte therapies.

-To learn more about the various clinical trials for melanoma at SCCA, be sure to ask your doctor about studies that are currently recruiting patients.
+To learn more about clinical studies for melanoma at SCCA, be sure to ask your doctor about melanoma studies that are recruiting patients.

 “The Power Within,” an article on the Hutch website, provides an excellent overview of immunotherapy and its potential for fighting cancer.